Should You Take Your Car?

 Vehicle Requirements

-• Measure your vehicle beforehand – height clearance matters
+• Measure your vehicle beforehand – height clearance on car decks is typically 1.8–2.0m

-• LPG vehicles may have restrictions – check with operator
+• LPG and full-electric vehicles may have restrictions – check with the operator when booking

 Driving in Mallorca

-• Mountain roads are narrow – choose a smaller car if possible
+• Serra de Tramuntana mountain roads are narrow – a smaller car is recommended

 Car Ferry Tips